Configuring Deserialization Error Handling

 :

-The output of these queries will contain the following records:
+The output of these queries contains the following records:

 Note that only one of the three input records shows up in the output.
-Since the first record is well formed JSON and matches the value types specified in the pageviews
+As the first record is well-formed JSON and matches the value types specified in the pageviews

 when the query is expected to deserialize that field as BIGINT

 .
-This causes a deserialization error for the source and since we chose the TERMINATE
+This causes a deserialization error for the source.
+As per the TERMINATE

-error handling mode, this error will cause the entire query to fail and stop any further progress.
+error handling mode, this error causes the entire query to fail and halts any further progress.

-mode can be used to instruct queries to continue if they encounter deserialization errors.
-Any records that fail to be deserialized from a query's source with IGNORE
+mode to instruct queries to continue if they encounter deserialization errors.
+With the IGNORE

 Query setting the source.deserialization.error.handling